|

 1)

-attached to?
+are you most attached to?
 Nice Houses?
 Nice clothes?
 Status?
-Financial Security?

 2)

-to choose a life of voluntary simplicity requires a radical break
+that to choose a life of voluntary simplicity requires a radical

-from our culture.
+break from our culture.
 Do you agree?
 Are you ready?
-Where

 3)

-images tend to project “sexual virility, eternal youth, social belonging,
+advertising images tend to project “sexual virility, eternal

 4)

-in order to have a sustainable society, business and governance
+that in order to have a sustainable society, business and

-must be integrated with the natural world.
-How does this vision
+governance must be integrated with the natural world.
+How

 |